-It is worth mentioning here that the statistics you need to track in order to measure your email marketing success may vary based on what you are trying to achieve with your content.
+It is worth mentioning here that the statistics you need to track to measure your email marketing success may vary based on what you are trying to achieve with your content.
 Therefore the list mentioned here is not strictly exclusive of these metrics.

-These metrics give you an overall idea whether the efforts you are putting are going in the right direction or not?
+These metrics give you an overall idea of whether the efforts you are putting are going in the right direction or not?
 Based on the results you can either plan to change the entire strategy or make amends in the existing one and crack the code of successful content marketing.

 4. Lead generation